 Although we anticipate the Dean’s Representative responding to a brief survey in future, the Dean’s Representative is welcome at any time to contact the Dean of the Graduate School (whether by telephone, letter, email or a visit) with comments, concerns, or suggestions.

-The role of the Dean’s Representative is not very time consuming.
+The role of the Dean’s Representative (DR) is not very time consuming.
 Doctoral exams typically last about 2 hours, although some will run longer.
 Prior to the exam date, the Dean’s Representative may choose to spend some time reading the materials provided by the student.
 Students occasionally will request advice from the Dean’s Representative regarding dissertation preparation.
 The Dean’s Representative will determine how much time is needed in providing support to a student requesting advice from his or her DR.

 No. Background experience related to the student’s discipline and research is not a requirement to serve as Dean’s Representative.
 The Dean’s Representative’s primary responsibility is to ensure the integrity of the examination procedures by serving as a committee member and observer from an outside department.

 No. As noted above, reading exams or the dissertation is the option of the Dean's Representative, not a requirement.

 There is no set minimum for service to the scholarly community as a Dean’s Representative.
 Your own schedule and interests will determine whether or not you accept each invitation.
 You will probably be asked to serve about once every 2-4 semesters.
 If the requests can't be met, you will be asked until we find an opportunity that serves your schedule and interests as well as the student's needs.

 Please let our Dean’s Representative specialist know of your preferences, and we will make every attempt to accommodate your interests and your willingness to serve.

 The Graduate School will send you a letter of thanks for your service, which is routinely copied to your chair.
 Please be sure to note your service as a Dean’s Representative, however, in your annual report.